 Discomfort made its way into Nakia's consciousness.
 At first, she thought it was just the cold marble floor that she slept on, and tried stay sleep but eventually, she recognized it as the need to relieve herself and allowed herself to awaken fully.
 She started to move, but froze.
 How long had it been since she'd used the chamber pot without the princess' permission?
 Two years?
 Three?
-Judging by the snores coming from the hammock above her, Ahmose was asleep.
+Judging by the snores coming from the bed above her, Ahmose was asleep.

 The lattice window high in the wall caught the pale glow and broke it into thin patterns that fell across the floor.
 The marble gleamed softly where the light touched it, as if a shallow pool of water had spread across the room while she slept.
 Between those bands of silver, the shadows were deep and blue.